astfalckl/exanalysis/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-\#\#NOTE: This code is still very much in development.
-If you have somehow stumbled onto my GitHub to have a squizz, thanks for the interest but please advert your eyes for a moment.

-# exanalysis
+# Coexchangeable process modelling for uncertainty quantification in joint climate reconstruction

 <!-- badges: start -->

 <!-- badges: end -->

-This is the accompanying package to “Reconstruction of sea-surface temperature and sea-ice concentration via exchangeability analysis”.
+This is the accompanying package to “Coexchangeable process modelling for uncertainty quantification in joint climate reconstruction”.

-## Installation
+# Installation

+To execute on your local machine you can install <tt>exanalysis</tt>
-You can install <tt> exanalysis </tt> direct from GitHub:
+direct from GitHub:

 ``` r
 devtools::install_github("astfalckl/exanalysis")
 ```

-## Code run-through
+# Code run-through

-# Update sea-surface temperature
+## Update sea-surface temperature

 Let us first load <tt> exanalysis </tt> and some other dependencies.